 When to Plant Cilantro Seeds

-Direct Sow Cilantro seeds in the early Spring, as soon as the threat of frost has passed, but the soil remains cool.
-In warmer climates, Cilantro can also be sown in the Fall through Spring.
-Seeds can be sown at intervals of 2-3 weeks, so you can have a continual harvest of fresh leaves.
+Direct sow cilantro seeds in the early spring, as soon as the threat of frost has passed, but the soil remains cool.
+In warmer climates, cilantro can also be sown in the fall through spring.
+Seeds can be sown at intervals of two to three weeks, so you can have a continual harvest of fresh leaves.

 Where to Plant Cilantro Seeds

-Ideal growing conditions are cool, but sunny, as soil temperatures that reach 75°F will cause Cilantro to bolt.
-Cilantro does best when it gets morning or afternoon sun exposure, but receives shade during the hottest parts of the day.
+Ideal growing conditions are cool, but sunny, as soil temperatures that reach 75°F will cause cilantro to bolt.
+Cilantro does best when it gets morning sun exposure, but receives shade during the hottest parts of the day.
 Choose soil that is light, and well-draining.

 How to Plant Cilantro Seeds

 Cilantro seeds are actually a hard husk that contains two seeds inside.
-You’ll need to crush the husks containing the seeds, and then soak your seeds for 24-48 hours, then remove from the water and allow to dry in order to increase their chances at germination.
+You’ll need to crush the husks containing the seeds using your thumb and fore finger, soak the seeds for 24 to 48 hours, then remove from the water and allow to dry in order to increase their chances at germination.
 Direct sow your seeds in rows, and cover with 1/4 inch of soil.
 Rows should have a spacing of about 12 inches.
-Once seedlings grow to 2 inches tall, thin out plants to a spacing of 3-4 inches apart.
-Seeds will germinate in approximately 7-10 days.
+Once seedlings grow to two inches tall, thin out plants to a spacing of three to four inches apart.
+Seeds will germinate in approximately 7 to 10 days.

 How to Harvest Cilantro